 By contrast, the shared NOC support model enables organizations to benefit from economies of scale.
 Rather than being based on the number of resources, the shared support model is based on the number of assets (such as devices) and workload (the expected volume of NOC activity in a given period of time).

 When considering which model makes the most sense for your organization, it’s important to realize that, in general, the less that resources need to be utilized the entire time, the more a shared NOC support model typically makes sense economically.
-Depending on the resources currently being utilized in the NOC, it’s not until the work volume averages hundreds or more incidents a month until a dedicated team becomes necessary from a practical perspective and worth it financially.
+Depending on the resources currently being utilized in the NOC, it’s not until the work volume averages hundreds or more incidents a month that a dedicated team becomes necessary from a practical perspective and worth it financially.
 However, as we explore in the sections below, other factors can complicate this calculation.

 2. Service Level Agreement